DanielKeep/DanielKeep.github.io/src/0000-rust-ver-attr.md

 However, how long will this error continue to exist?
 This also means the compiler has to keep *parsing* obsolete, invalid syntax.
 Consider a hypothetical version 2.0 of rust; with enough changes, it may simply be infeasible to support errors on every construct that has changed or been removed.
 Worse, it may not be possible to syntactically distinguish between 1.x and 2.x code that has changed meaning.

-A `rust_lang` attribute provides a simple way to provide more accurate information to the user.
+A `rust_ver` attribute provides a simple way to provide more accurate information to the user.

 This could also work with `cfg` attributes (assuming they are processed *prior* to parsing modules; see "Aside: Improving `cfg`" below) to allow libraries to phase in support for new features without breaking backward compatibility.